-Information about Green Key can be available in public areas if prominently placed, e.g. by an "environmental corner", on TV monitors in public areas, information folders at the front desk, etc. The Green Key logo (in the correct format) is normally displayed as part of the information.
+Information about Green Key can be available in public areas if prominently placed, e.g. by an "environmental corner", on TV monitors in public areas, information at the front desk, etc. The information about Green Key can also be available in the information folders, TV monitors in the meeting rooms, etc. The Green Key logo (in the correct format) is normally displayed as part of the information.